ita-social-projects/ZeroWaste/README.md

   Verify Redis is active `sudo systemctl status redis-server`

-  **8. Install Yarn**

-  You can read more about yarn there:
-  <a href="https://classic.yarnpkg.com/lang/en/docs/">yarn documentation</a>.

- **9. Install Sidekiq**

-  Sidekiq handles background processing in Ruby.
-Install it with:
-  <a href="https://github.com/mperham/sidekiq">Sidekiq documentation</a>.

-  Installation:

-  $ `bundle add sidekiq`

   **First run**

     1. Confirm PostgreSQL and Redis are running.
-    2. Run `rails assets:precompile` to precompile assets
-    3. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`
+    2. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`

   **Access the application**
  Open http://localhost:3000 to view ZeroWaste in the browser.